 - 4 ribs celery, peeled

 - 1 large wedge Savoy or white cabbage, hard core removed

 - 2 cups natural (no nitrites) smoked turkey, about 1 pound, white or dark, diced small

 - 1 cup dry white wine, sake, or dry vermouth (liquor stores)

 - 6 bay leaves, or 1 teaspoon ground

 Bring the beans and water to boil in a wide heavy pot.
 Reduce to medium and cook covered for 1 hour while you prepare the rest of the soup.

 Heat the oil in a large skillet.
 In a food processor, finely grind the garlic.
-Add the carrot, celery, leeks and cabbage, and grind coarsely.
+Add the celery, leeks and cabbage, and grind coarsely.
 Add the ground mixture to the oil and sauté until translucent.
 Transfer the sautéed mixture to the bean pot and add all but last ingredient.
-Bring to a boil, reduce, and cook 1 more hour, or a little longer until the beans are very soft and the soup looks creamy and thick.
+Bring to a boil, reduce, and cook 1 more hour, or a little longer until the beans are very soft and the soup looks creamy, chunky and thick.
 Stir in the pepper, and adjust the texture and seasonings.
 Makes a dozen ample servings.